General national economic measures

 -Affected firms and individuals were also able obtain loan repayment deferrals for up to 12 months.

 More information here.

 In May 2020 the government adopted a third economic stimulus package, worth €1 billion (2.2% of GDP), which featured subsidies for shortened working time, vouchers for citizens to spend in tourism facilities around the country, and favourable liquidity loans.
-Further precautionary measures were adopted in July and in September in preparation for a possible second wave of the pandemic.
-The latest measures include extension of the furlough scheme until year-end for all industries, reversing earlier plans to confine the measure to the sectors worst hit, but with a stricter eligibility criterion, of at least a 30% drop in turnover compared with last year. (source)
+Further precautionary measures were adopted in July and in September 2020 in preparation for a possible second wave of the pandemic.
+These measures included extension of the furlough scheme until year-end for all industries, reversing earlier plans to confine the measure to the sectors worst hit, but with a stricter eligibility criterion, of at least a 30% drop in turnover compared with 2019. (source)

-25 September: The government announced a new round of stimulus measures to support the economy.
-It extended the furlough scheme until the end of 2020 and introduces a universal basic income for self-employed that have to self-isolate due to COVID-19.
-Stricter eligibility criteria will apply for furloughing scheme: Businesses had to demonstrate a COVID-related loss in turnover of at least 30%, up from 10%.
-Self-employed with a turnover decline of over 30% compared to last year can apply for a universal basic income.
-Self-employed can also apply for EUR 250 a month in case they have to self-isolate due to COVID-19. (source)
+25 September 2020: The government announced a new round of stimulus measures to support the economy.
+It extended the furlough scheme until the end of 2020 and introduced a universal basic income for self-employed that had to self-isolate due to COVID-19.
+Stricter eligibility criteria were applied for furlough scheme: Businesses had to demonstrate a COVID-related loss in turnover of at least 30%, up from 10%.
+Self-employed with a turnover decline of over 30% compared to the previous year could apply for a universal basic income.
+Self-employed could also apply for EUR 250 a month if they had to self-isolate due to COVID-19. (source)

 National measures specific to the music sector or to culture in general

-No specific measures but music companies can benefit from some of the measures mentioned above.
-Music companies can get subsidies for workers who cannot work due to the crisis (applicable only if their income fell from 20% or more compared to 2019).
-Self-employed can get 'temporary basic income' from October to December (1100 eur) if their income fell from 20% or more compared to 2019.
+No specific measures but music companies could benefit from some of the measures mentioned above.
+Music companies could get subsidies for workers who couldn't work due to the crisis (applicable only if their income fell from 20% or more compared to 2019).
+Self-employed could get 'temporary basic income' from October to December 2020 (1100 eur) if their income fell from 20% or more compared to 2019.